Nearly 40 ways to find your passion.

 You can also design a Joint-Disciplinary Concentration (we sometimes call this a “slash major”) in which you work with faculty from two different disciplines to design a coherent course of study.
 Examples include political science/international and area studies, music/philosophy, English/gender studies, and chemistry/environmental studies.

-The following program only be completed as part of a combined area of concentration:
+The Theater and Urban Studies programs can only be completed as part of a combined area of concentration.

 Special Program Areas of Concentration With the approval of faculty, you can create your own Special Program Area of Concentration in an area that is not regularly offered at New College.
 Examples include cultural studies, entomology, and gender and ethnic studies.
 Usually these special areas are modeled on similar programs offered at other colleges and universities.

 Professional School Preparation

 Students may prepare for professional school in the context of most Areas of Concentration offered at New College.
 Faculty and the Center for Engagement and Opportunity provide guidance for students preparing for medical or veterinary school, law or business school, and other advanced degree programs.